Skip to main content

 While view-element matching can be done in numerous ways, it is always the best idea to match based on something unique and decoupled, as it ensures that the test code is clear, stable and sustainable over time.

-We recommend assigning unique test ID's to the elements you're aiming to interact with in your tests, and prefering matching based on those rather than on anything else.
+We recommend assigning unique test ID's to the elements you're aiming to interact with in your tests, and preferring matching based on those rather than on anything else.
 Test ID's are the least likely to change over time (compared with raw text, for example), and are locale-agnostic.
 Furthermore, utilizing unique test ID's across the app not only simplifies the identification and interaction with specific elements but also enhances code navigability, making it easier to locate elements when traversing the codebase.

 In React Native applications, View components have a dedicated test ID property that can be utilized: